gordonknoppe/magento-cachebuster/README.md

 ## Configuration

-This module is configured via the "System" configuration section under the group "Cachebuster Settings".
+This module is configured via the "System" configuration section:

+    System -> Configuration -> Advanced -> System -> Cachebuster Settings

 * **Enable cachebuster**
   * Enables the module behavior which rewrites URLs on the frontend.
 It is important that your mod_rewrite rules are configured before enabling this setting.